 Standards-Based Change (SBC) Process

-Standards for Reading Professionals
+Standards for the Preparation of Literacy Professionals 2017

 stand-up (n., as in comedy routine)